6 Key Guidelines for Establishing Successful Automated Sales Incentive Programs

 5.)
 Exclusive or Stacked

-But how you choose to discount your stacked programs is contingent to your own guidelines:
+But how you choose to discount your stacked programs is contingent on your own guidelines:

 - Can the discount be stacked with other discounts?